hulyak/react-tutorial/docs/doc2.md

 State helps build highly performant web apps.
 To keep track of our application logic, we need to use `useState`.
 We can reflect any UI(user interface) changes via changes in state.

-`useState` function lets you use state in a functional component.
+`useState` function lets us use state in a functional component.

 In order to use `useState` in our component, we have to import `useState` first. `useState` is a named export; so, we will export it with curly braces.